hadi-alnehlawi/Securrency/README.md

 $ kubectl create secret tls gopeople-com-tls --cert=tls.crt --key=tls.key
 ```

- We need to wait couple of seconds till all the containers are pulled and running succesfully.
+ We need to wait couple of seconds till all the containers are pulled and running successfully.

 ```
 $ kubectl get pods